mongodb/terraform-provider-mongodbatlas/website/docs/r/custom_db_role.html.markdown

 `mongodbatlas_custom_db_role` provides a Custom DB Role resource.
 The customDBRoles resource lets you retrieve, create and modify the custom MongoDB roles in your cluster.
 Use custom MongoDB roles to specify custom sets of actions which cannot be described by the built-in Atlas database user privileges.

--> **IMPORTANT** Custom roles cannot use actions unavailable to any cluster version in your project.
-Custom roles are defined at the project level, and must be compatible with each MongoDB version used by your project’s clusters.
-If you have a cluster in your project with MongoDB 3.4, you cannot create a custom role that uses actions introduced in MongoDB 3.6, such as useUUID.
+-> **IMPORTANT**  You define custom roles at the project level, for all clusters in the project.
+The customDBRoles resource supports a subset of MongoDB privilege actions.
+For a complete list of [privilege actions](https://docs.mongodb.com/manual/reference/privilege-actions/) available for this resource, see [Custom Role actions](https://docs.atlas.mongodb.com/reference/api/custom-role-actions/).
+Custom roles must include actions that all project's clusters support, and that are compatible with each MongoDB version used by your project's clusters.
+For example, if your project has MongoDB 4.2 clusters, you can't create custom roles that use actions introduced in MongoDB 4.4.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.